Western New Guinea: Energy and water resources

-Electricity distribution in the province as well as the whole country is operated and managed by the Perusahaan Listrik Negara (PLN).
+Electricity distribution in the region as well as the whole country is operated and managed by the Perusahaan Listrik Negara (PLN).
 Originally, most Papuan villages do not have access to electricity.
 The Indonesia government through the Ministry of Energy and Mineral Resources, in the beginning of year 2016, introduced a program named "Indonesia Terang" or Bright Indonesia.
-The aimed of this program is to speed up Electrification Rate (ER) with priority to the six provinces at Eastern area of Indonesia including Papua Province.
+The aimed of this program is to speed up Electrification Rate (ER) with priority to the Papua region.
 The target of Indonesian's ER by 2019 is 97%.
 While the Indonesian's national ER already high (88.30%) in 2015, Papua still the lowest ER (45.93%) among the provinces.
 The scenario to boost up ER in the Eastern area by connected the consumers at villages which not electrified yet to the new Renewable Energy sources.

 The percentage of household that were connected to the electricity in Papua (Electrification ratio/ER) is the lowest one among the provinces in Indonesia.
-Data from the Ministry of Energy and Mineral Resources shows that only Papua Province has ER level below 50% (45.93%) with the national average RE was 88.30%.
+Data from the Ministry of Energy and Mineral Resources shows that only Papua has ER level below 50% (45.93%) with the national average RE was 88.30%.
 High ER of more than 85% can be found in the rest of west area of the country.
-The main reason of lowest RE in Papua is a huge area with landlocked and mountain situation and low density population.
-Energy consumption in residential sector, 457 GWh in year 2014, contributes the electrification rate in Papua Province.
+The main reason of lowest ER in Papua is a huge area with landlocked and mountain situation and low density population.
+Energy consumption in residential sector, 457 GWh in year 2014, contributes the electrification rate in Papua.
 But again, geographic and demographic obstacle made the electrical energy not well dispersed in Papua.
-The ER level are usually higher in the coastal area but become low in the mountain area.
-The ongoing project of 35GW and Bright Indonesia proves that the government is focusing on improving electricity infrastructure in Papua.
-The target is 2.114 unelectrified villages in Papua and energy consumption each household will be 0.6 kWh/day.
-If they use Solar system to meet this consumption of energy, then each household should have been installed with at least 150 Wp solar home system (assuming the efficiency is 0.85 and minimum insulation is 5 hours/day).
-As of 2019, there are still 1,724 villages in Papua and West Papua that have not received electricity, mostly in the inland regions.
-Nevertheless, the Bright Indonesia program is considered to be a success, as more and more villages are receiving electricity for the first time.
+The ER levels are usually higher in the coastal area but become low in the mountain area.
+These can be seen by the different rates between the provinces: Papua province has an ER of 89.22%, South Papua has an ER of 73.54%, Central Papua has an ER of 47.36%, and Highland Papua has an ER of 12.09%.